benjamin-berhault/benjamin-berhault.github.io/_posts/2018-09-19-Install-metatrader-on-rhel-centos-7.md

 </div>

 2 steps are involved:
-* &bull; Installing Wine
+* Installing Wine
-* &bull; Solving Specify the Proxy problem during the MT4 installation on Linux
+* Solving Specify the Proxy problem during the MT4 installation on Linux

 ### Install Wine on RHEL/CentOS 7